HeLinChooi/Care4U/README.md

 ## About

-HealthPath utilizes NFT and IPFS technologies to ensure a complete, secured and fully transparent medical journey for you.
+Care4U utilizes NFT and IPFS technologies to ensure a complete, secured and fully transparent medical journey for you.

 Submission for [NUS FinTech Hackathon 2022](https://nusfintechmonth.comp.nus.edu.sg/)